 “We were all human until race disconnected us, religions separated us, politics divided us, and wealth pacified us.”Arrie Moore

-As artist, co-owner of Pine Apple Company, and First Friday Committee Chair for the Allentown Association, Mickey Harmon is at the heart of what it means to be a queer creative in Buffalo.
+As an artist, co-owner of Pine Apple Company, and First Friday Committee Chair for the Allentown Association, Mickey Harmon is at the heart of what it means to be a queer creative in Buffalo.
 Similarly, as Buffalo’s first prominently out Black trans woman, artist Arrie Moore has established herself as a leader and matriarch of the local movement for decades.

 It was when their paths crossed that magic began to happen.
 “Arrie approached me about the lack of queer murals in town.
 She basically walked into Pine Apple Company and said “… you’re going to help me create this,”” says Mickey.
 From there, they met monthly to sketch and whittle down a list of local and national LGBTQIA+ activists and performers that have touched Buffalo and beyond.
 The Albright-Knox Art Gallery gave them the platform to execute the mural with equipment and supplies.
 M&T Bank provided funding and support to the mural.